-The HX471S is a SUBMERSIBLE miniature 5-Watt portable two way Dual Band marine transceiver.
+The HX470S is a SUBMERSIBLE miniature 5-Watt portable two way Tri-Band marine transceiver.
 The transceiver has all allocated USA, International, or Canadian channels.
-It has emergency channel 16 which can be immediately selected from any channel by pressing the [16/9] key.
+It has an emergency channel 16 which can be immediately selected from any channel by pressing the [16/9] key.
 NOAA Weather channels can also be accessed immediately by pressing the [WX] key.
-In addition to these functions the HX471S can transmit a Digital Selective Distress Call with Latitude/Longitude when a GPS is connected to the CD-25 Cradle Charger.
+In addition to these functions the HX470S can transmit a Digital Selective Distress Call with Latitude/Longitude when a GPS is connected to the CD-25 Cradle Charger.

-Besides VHF marine transceiver operation, the HX471S provides FRS (Family Radio Service) 460 MHz (0.5 Watts) transceiver operation, receive ONLY coverage of AM, FM broadcast bands, AM aircraft bands, and MURS.
+Besides VHF marine transceiver operation, the HX470S provides FRS (Family Radio Service) 460 MHz (0.5 Watts) and MURS (Multi-Use Radio Service) 152 MHz (2 Watts) transceiver operation, receive ONLY coverage of AM, FM broadcast bands and AM aircraft bands.

-The HX471S includes the following features: Memory Scanning, Priority Scanning, NOAA Weather Alert, Battery Saver, easy-to-read large LCD display, EEPROM memory back-up, Battery Life displayed on LCD, and a transmit Time-Out Timer (TOT).
+The HX470S includes the following features: Memory Scanning, Priority Scanning, NOAA Weather Alert, Battery Saver, easy-to-read large LCD display, EEPROM memory back-up, Battery Life displayed on LCD, and a transmit Time-Out Timer (TOT).